PacktPublishing/Unlocking-Data-with-Generative-AI-and-RAG/README.md

-# Generative-AI-with-Retrieval-Augmented-Generation
+# Unlocking Data with Generative AI and RAG
-Generative AI with Retrieval-Augmented Generation published by Packt
+Unlocking Data with Generative AI and RAG published by Packt